 Switzerland has trade agreements with various countries in place, and continuously keeps expanding its network of trade agreements.
-Foreign companies that are involved in transactions that concern Switzerland [simple_tooltip content=’if they opt to, and meet the requirements for the specific regulation’]may[/simple_tooltip] benefit from these trade agreements, providing they know when and how.
+Foreign companies that are involved in transactions that concern Switzerland may benefit from these trade agreements, providing they know when and how.

 VAT plus assists foreign companies to navigate through the labyrint of Swiss import and export regulations.
 As examples or as relevant regulations can be mentioned: